minprocess/13-E-Commerce-Backend/README.md

 To seed the database on Heroku use this command
 `heroku run node seeds/index.js`

+To start this server on Heroku, click the Start App button in the page f

 Insomnia can be used to perform CRUD operations with the database.
 Below are the 3 routes that can be used in Insomnia
 ```
 https://frozen-plains-09933.herokuapp.com/api/categoriesgit /